icon_megaphone

 After reviewing your costs and checking what other laundromats charge, you can decide on the best pricing strategy.

-• Family bundle: Discounted rate for washing multiple loads at once.
+• Family or multi-load: Discounted rate for washing multiple loads at once.

-• Monthly pass: Customers pay a flat rate for a certain number of washes per month.
+• Monthly memberships: Customers pay a flat rate for a certain number of washes per month.

 • Wash & dry combo: Slight discount for customers using both services together.